All About Chronic Myeloid Leukemia (CML)

 How can I prevent CML?

-In most CML cases, we don’t know the cause of the diagnosis.
-Thus, there aren’t any ways to prevent CML from developing.
-It is also important to exercise, to avoid smoking, and to maintain a nutritious diet to lower your risk of cancer in general.
+Because we don’t know the cause of the gene mutation that leads to CML, there aren’t any ways to prevent CML from developing.
+It is also important to exercise, avoid smoking, and maintain a healthy diet to lower your risk of cancer in general.

 What screening tests are used for CML?